wellalvesf/wuzapi/README.md

 # WUZAPI

 <img src="static/favicon.ico" width="30"> WuzAPI is an implementation
-of [@tulir/whatsmeow](https://github.com/tulir/whatsmeow) library as a simple RESTful API service with multiple device support and concurrent sessions.
+of the [@tulir/whatsmeow](https://github.com/tulir/whatsmeow) library as a simple RESTful API service with multiple device support and concurrent sessions.

 Whatsmeow does not use Puppeteer on headless Chrome, nor an Android emulator.
-It talks directly to WhatsApp websocket servers, thus is quite fast and uses much less memory and CPU than those solutions.
-The drawback is that a change in the WhatsApp protocol could break connections and will require a library update.
+It communicates directly with WhatsApp’s WebSocket servers, making it significantly faster and much less demanding on memory and CPU than those solutions.
+The drawback is that any changes to the WhatsApp protocol could break connections, requiring a library update.

 ## :warning: Warning

-**Using this software violating WhatsApp ToS can get your number banned**:
+**Using this software in violation of WhatsApp’s Terms of Service can get your number banned**:
-Be very careful, do not use this to send SPAM or anything like it.
+Be very careful—do not use this to send SPAM or anything similar.
 Use at your own risk.
-If you need to develop something with commercial interest you should contact a WhatsApp global solution provider and sign up for the Whatsapp Business API service instead.
+If you need to develop something for commercial purposes, contact a WhatsApp global solution provider and sign up for the WhatsApp Business API service instead.

 ## Available endpoints

-* Session: connect, disconnect and logout from WhatsApp.
-Retrieve connection status.
-Retrieve QR code for scanning.
+* **Session:** Connect, disconnect, and log out from WhatsApp.
+Retrieve connection status and QR codes for scanning.
-* Messages: send text, image, audio, document, template, video, sticker, location, contact and poll messages.
+* **Messages:** Send text, image, audio, document, template, video, sticker, location, contact, and poll messages.
-* Users: check if phones have whatsapp, get user information, get user avatar, retrieve full contact list.
+* **Users:** Check if phone numbers have WhatsApp, get user information and avatars, and retrieve the full contact list.
-* Chat: set presence (typing/paused,recording media), mark messages as read, download images from messages, send reactions.
+* **Chat:** Set presence (typing/paused, recording media), mark messages as read, download images from messages, send reactions.
-* Groups: list subscribed, get info, get invite links, change photo and name.
+* **Groups:** Create, delete and list groups, get info, get invite links, set participants, change group photos and names.
-* Webhooks: set and get webhook that will be called whenever events/messages are received.
+* **Webhooks:** Set and get webhooks that will be called whenever events or messages are received.

 ## Prerequisites

-Packages:
+**Required:**
 * Go (Go Programming Language)

-Optional:
+**Optional:**

-* Docker (Containerization)
+* Docker (for containerization)

 ## Updating dependencies